CastawayLabs/graphite-statsd/readme.md

 These volumes can be optionally mounted.
 For whatever reason, if you want to edit the config files, i suggest you fork this repo and edit conf/*.conf directly, rebuilding the image as you wish.

+Alternatively, you can mount files to overwrite the defaults..
+See the `Dockerfile` for more info (look for ADD statements)

 | Container             |
 | --------------------- |
 | /var/log              |